sayo-hs/heftia/docs/examples/02 Higher-order.md

 `interpretH` is a higher-order version of `interpret`.
 Also here, the function type has a slightly unusual structure.

-First, the constraint `HFunctor (SumH ...)` is a constraint on the effect class list in `heftia-effects`, required throughout the library.
-If you encounter a `No instance for (HFunctor ...)` error while writing a function, add this to the function's constraints.
+First, the constraint `ForallHFunctor ...` is a constraint on the effect class list in `heftia-effects`, required throughout the library.
+If you encounter a `Could not deduce (Forall HFunctor ...)` error while writing a function, add this to the function's constraints.

 Then, there's `Hef`, which is a higher-order version of `Fre` (Freer) and is (a monad transformer) called **Heftia**.
 Just as Freer is a combination of the Free monad and co-Yoneda, Heftia is a combination of a hefty tree and a higher-order co-Yoneda.
 This is introduced by this library specifically for handling higher-order effects.